-Good morning.
-I was hoping to talk about -- you mentioned some positive volume trajectories in your consumer business.
+I was hoping to talk about, you mentioned some positive volume trajectories in your Consumer business.
 Just kind of what specific categories are driving that?
-And then the categories that aren't performing very well, can you just addresses and what the issues are there?
+And then, the categories that aren't performing very well, can you just address those, and what the issues are there?

-I would say we are particularly pleased with increased consumer demand for dairy products.
+Well, I would say we're particularly pleased with increased consumer demand for dairy products.
 You can see that in the consumer trends.
-That has helped our container business as well as some new customers that we've won on the container side.
+That has helped our container business, as well as some new customers that we've won on the container side.
 So, I would say dairy is an improving area.

-If I had to point a segment, we continue to look at bottles and closures as you think about CSD and so forth.
-I would say that that is still soft but, relative to past quarters, perhaps improved slightly as you heard from some of those customers as they reported their results this week.
+If I had to point to a segment, we continue to look at bottles and closures, as you think about CSD and so forth.
+I would say that that is still soft, but relative to past quarters, perhaps improved slightly, as you heard from some of those customers as they've reported their results this week.

-Okay, so there's no kind of like specific underperforming categories in that segment?

-Our trends look like consumer demand.
-I would say that we are very strong in the areas I discussed, and if we had a softer area, it was in bottles and closures for the reasons I discussed.
-But I would say that they are relatively improving.
-The rate at which they were worsening is declining.

 Okay.
+So, there's no kind of like specific underperforming categories in that segment?

+Look, our trends look like consumer demand.
+I would say that we were very strong in the areas I discussed.
+And if we had a softer area, it was in bottles and closures for the reasons I discussed, but I would say that they're relatively improving; the rate at which they were worsening is declining.

+Okay.
 Thank you.
-And I guess second question on Avintiv synergies.
-Thank you for the additional information there.
-I'm just curious though.
-As you kind of get hands around the business, what would you be most optimistic about looking ahead in terms of where additional opportunities would be, whether it be on procurement, SG&A or kind of revenue synergies that you've talked about in the past?
+And I guess second question on AVINTIV synergies, thank you for the additional information there.
+I'm just curious, though, as you kind of get your hands around the business, what would you be most optimistic about looking ahead, in terms of where additional opportunities would be, whether it be on procurement, SG&A, or kind of revenue synergies that you've talked about in the past?

-First of all, a tremendous amount of credit goes to both the Berry and Avintiv teams.
-They have done a fantastic job.
+Well, first of all, a tremendous amount of credit goes to both the Berry and AVINTIV teams.
+They've done a fantastic job.
 I give credit to everybody involved.
-Integration has gone as well as we could have hoped.
-We are rapidly achieving the cost synergies that we discussed.

-And if there is an area that I am particularly excited about, it's the opportunity to take the two product technologies from Berry and Avintiv, combine them together and come up with exciting new offerings for customers.
+The integration has gone as well as we could have hoped.
+We're rapidly achieving the cost synergies that we discussed.
+And if there's an area that I'm particularly excited about, it's the opportunity to take the two product technologies from Berry and AVINTIV, combine them together, and come up with exciting new offerings for customers.
 That work is underway.

-The other thing I'm very excited about is the stronger international capabilities that we acquired with Avintiv.
+The other thing I'm very excited about is the stronger international capabilities that we acquired with AVINTIV.
 I discussed that.

-And so the speed at which Berry and Avintiv people came together and I would say the culture of the two companies was quite similar to begin with.
+And so, the speed at which Berry and AVINTIV people came together - and I would say the culture of the two companies was quite similar to begin with.
 That was extremely gratifying, great work by everybody.
-And now we have an opportunity to grow, so we will see how that works out.
+And now we have an opportunity to grow.
+So we'll see how that works out.

-Thanks.
+Great, thanks.
 I'll turn it over.